How To Make An Amortization Table In Google Sheets

 To create an amortization table in Google Sheets, you will need to set up a table with the following columns:

 Create a new Google Sheet and set up the table with the above columns.
 You can add more columns if you want to track additional information, such as the total interest paid or the total amount paid.
-(See Also: How To Have Two Vertical Axis In Google Sheets)
+(See Also: How To Merge Cells Together In Google Sheets)

 Formulas for Amortization Calculation